Skamania County profile

 Learn about Skamania County's unique labor market information and more.

-Posted June 2025
+Posted August 2025

-May 2025 highlights
+July 2025 highlights

 Summary

-Skamania County has experienced significant economic shifts from 2019 to 2023.
+Skamania County experienced significant economic shifts from 2019 to 2023.
 The transition from a timber-reliant economy to one focused on tourism, which began decades prior, continued to influence the county's economic landscape.

 Average annual employment was 2,535 with total payroll of $128.1 million.
 The tourism sector, a significant part of Skamania County’s economy, has been gradually recovering from the COVID-19 pandemic.
 The initial months of the pandemic saw a sharp decline in employment, but 2021 and 2023 marked the beginning of a slow but steady recovery by adding a significant number of jobs.